usmanakhtar/MiningMinds/DCL/lifelog-mapping-and-representation/README.md

 	*	Microsoft SQL Sever 2012
 	*	Install the database and set its password and login id
 	*	Where Server name is (local)
-	*	Authentication is set to “SQL Server Authentication”
+	*	Authentication isset to “SQL Server Authentication”
-	*	Create a database with Name “MMIKATDB_V2”
+	*	Create a database with Name “DBMiningMindsV1_5”
-	*	Select the database “MMIKATDB_V2” and right click and select new query
+	*	Select the database “DBMiningMindsV1_5” and right click and select new query
-	*	Download the “MiningMindsIKATSchema.sql” and "MiningMindsIKATData.sql"
+	*	Download the “MiningMindsLLMRSchema.sql” and "MiningMindsLLMRData.sql"
-	*	Open the “MiningMindsIKATSchema.sql" file.
+	*	Open the “MiningMindsLLMRSchema.sql" file.
 	*	Copy all the queries and paste into  new query window.
 	*	Then Execute the query, it will create database with whole schema.
-	*	Open the "MiningMindsIKATData.sql" file.
+	*	Open the MiningMindsLLMRData.sql" file.
 	*	Copy all the queries and paste into  new query window.
 	*	Then Execute the query, it will import all the data of Mining Minds.
 	*	Database is ready for the working